imperfectlink/PowerProps/docs/source/uses.rst

 Values
 ----

 Create a new property and click the dropdown on the right side of the property and choose Node.
-Plug the new node into a color input in the material editor.
+Plug the new node into a factor input in the material editor.
 You can now use this property to control any aspect of the material that needs a 0-1 value.

 .. image:: img/ColorPalette.jpg